raymondddenny/talks/01-Intro/README.md

 # Week 01 - Introduction

 Thank you for coming to this class!
-In this week, we are going to have three whiteboard sessions and held our first weekly submissions.
+The title for your weekly submission is `Week01-Introduction` In this week, we are going to have three whiteboard sessions and held our first weekly submissions.

 Whiteboard sessions: